Post-presidency of George Washington: Quasi-War

 When Washington began his presidency in April 1789, France had been a strong ally with the United States, and Louis XVI had strongly supported financially and militarily American independence from Britain during the American Revolutionary War.
 Six days into his first term, the French Revolution plunged Europe into war, between France and Britain, and President Washington and his administration chose to remain neutral.
 On January 21, 1793, Louis XVI was executed by guillotine.
-Matters became more complicated when Washington signed the Jay Treaty in 1794 during his second term and gave an alliance to Britain, rather than France.
+Matters became more complicated when Washington signed the Jay Treaty in 1794 during his second term, which formalised commercial and diplomatic reproachment with Britain.
 In 1795, the French started to respond by capturing over 2,000 American merchant ships, and the American navy retaliated, attacked, and captured French naval ships.
 The French revolutionary wars continued after Washington's presidency.

 Upon assuming office, President Adams had to repair the damage caused by Washington's "shattered neutrality policy."
 Preparation for war between the United States and France took place in 1798 after the XYZ Affair.
 Unable to remain neutral, Adams had to respond to French belligerency on the high seas that culminated in what was called the Quasi-War.
-On July 2, 1798, Adams appointed Washington to Lieutenant General and Commander of the Provisional American Army, but controversy ensued in choosing Washington's subordinate generals.
+On July 2, 1798, Adams appointed Washington as Lieutenant General and Commander of the Provisional American Army, but controversy ensued in choosing Washington's subordinate generals.
 On July 11, 1798, Secretary of State James McHenry, who personally traveled to Mount Vernon, presented Washington with a letter and commission from Adams, which had been approved by Congress.
 Washington accepted the commission but demanded not to actively serve unless the French invaded the United States.
 A terrible controversy ensued over Washington's suggested appointments for his subordinate generals.
 Adams, who both respected and was jealous of Washington's military prowess, reluctantly agreed.